 Natural loofah sponges, sisal or jute scrub brushes, organic cotton dish cloths, or wood-handled dish brushes with natural bristles.

-Made from the loofah plant (a gourd, not a sea animal).
-Fully biodegradable, zero synthetic fibers.
-Works for most everyday dishwashing.
-Compostable at end of life.
+A 6-pack of dish scrubber sponges made from the loofah plant (a gourd, not a sea animal).
+Plant-based, non-scratch, and compostable at end of life, with zero synthetic fibers.
+Works for everyday dishwashing plus sinks, grout, and tile.

 FSC-certified wood handle, plant-based sisal bristles.
 The replaceable head reduces waste further.
 Better for glasses and bottles than a flat sponge.
 Keeps hands out of food residue.